Information for the 2021 President’s Contests will be posted in November 2020!

 - Electronic entries (book, newspaper, or magazine) may be entered in any appropriate category.

-- Multiple categories may be entered, with a separate entry fee for each.
+- Multiple categories may be entered.

 - Only one submission per category is allowed.